xyf2002/Hexo_Blog/source/_posts/hello-world copy.md

 ---
 title: Hello World
 ---
-Welcome ！ This is my first post.
+Welcome ！ This is my Second post.